 Question: When someone confesses, the test report has not score, but it requires a license.
-Why?
-And, why do tests that get an Indeterminate score also require a license.

 Answer: If the examinee confesses during the test, the test proctor can abort (F10) the test and it won’t use a license.
 The proctor can then delete the unfinished test.

 If the examinee confesses right after the test, the test proctor is not required to “save” the test and it won’t use a license either.